-UITFs are open-ended pooled trust funds that are invested collectively in a diversified portfolio approved by the Bangko Sentral ng Pilipinas (BSP).
+UITFs are open-ended pooled trust funds that are invested collectively in a diversified portfolio approved by the BSP.
 UITFs offer a simple, more convenient, and less time-consuming method of investing in a diversified portfolio.
 It is an affordable and the best investment vehicle to participate in the financial markets.